nortikin/sverchok/docs/contribute.rst

 4. Before you spend a lot of time making something, we recommend you tell us about it beforehand in the Issue Tracker.
 Sometimes the thing you want to make already exists, or we have plans for it already with placeholder code.

-5. Brainstorming and finding solutions.
-We are mostly new in python and programming, we are artists.
+5. Brainstorm and discuss solutions.
+We use the issue tracker a lot and will give our honest opinion and interpretations of new code.
+We are artists and technical people trying to solve complicated and interesting issues using code and Blender.

 What not to do:
 ===============